 The idea of the Wish Tree is simple, if you would like to support someone vulnerable in your community this Christmas then you can visit one of the wish trees and select a tag.
-Each tag gives a 'wish'; for example, a cuddly toy for a young child or a box of chocolates for a mum.
+Each tag is a 'wish'; for example, a teddy or a book for a young child or a box of chocolates or slippers for a mum.
 Once you have bought the gift please return it unwrapped with the tag to the wish tree.
 We ask that gifts are left unwrapped so that staff from the women’s refuges can determine which child the present is suitable for.

-This year’s Christmas wish trees are located at Progress Housing Group’s head office on King Street in Leyland and at South Ribble Borough Council's Civic Centre on West Paddock, Leyland.
-Gifts will be collected at noon on Tuesday 20 December in time to be distributed before Christmas.
+This year’s Christmas wish trees are located at Progress Housing Group’s head office on King Street in Leyland and at South Ribble Borough Council's Civic Centre on West Paddock in Leyland.
+Gifts will be collected at noon on Wednesday 20 December in time to be distributed before Christmas.
 Wish Trees are also located at Stonehouse Nursery in Leyland for the children and their parents to donate gifts and at Runshaw College in Leyland for staff.